chapel-lang/chapel/frontend/doc/file-format.rst

  * 8 bytes of dependencies section relative offset
  * a string storing the module symbol ID
    (e.g. "TopLevelModule" or "MyModule.SubModule")
+   (note that this string does not use the long strings table)
-   note that this string does not use the long strings table
+ * a string storing the file path that generated the module (note that this string does not use the long strings table)

 Symbol Table Section
 --------------------